Assistive Technology as Part of the IEP Process

 How Does CforAT Work With The School District?

-When assistive technology services are specified in the IEP, a certified nonpublic agency (NPA), such as the Center for Accessible Technology, may be hired by the school district to do a computer access evaluation, assistive technology assessment, or to provide training and curriculum modifications.
+When assistive technology services are specified in the IEP, a certified nonpublic agency (NPA), such as the Center for Accessible Technology, may be hired by the school district to do a computer access evaluation, assistive technology assessment, or to provide training, consulting and direct individual service.
 Training can be provided for individual students, as well as for teachers, aides and other professionals.

 How Does CforAT Conduct an Assessment?

-We employ a number of Educational Specialists in Assistive Technology with backgrounds in Special Education, and several Rehabilitation Technologists.
 Based on the student's needs and input from the IEP Team, CforAT Staff will develop an assessment plan.
 The plan may include any or all of the following: trying different types of hardware and/or software; assessing various access methods; and looking at various modifications or curriculum strategies.
 Our approach in conducting assessments is more collaborative than prescriptive.
-We encourage one or more instructional personnel from the school site to be involved in providing information and invite them to observe the session.
+We work with many memobers of the student's team - teacjhers, [parents, aides, specialists - and follow the SETT guideline (http://www.joyzabala.com/) to explore possible AT tools and strategies.
 At the completion of each assessment, a detailed report is written to provide input for the IEP team's decisions about how assistive technology may fit into the context of the student's full educational program.
 This report includes specific recommendations for hardware and software, and strategies for their use by the student.

 How Do I Get An Appointment?

 In order to schedule an assessment we need two documents.
 The first is a purchase order for 15 hours of service at a cost of $100.00 an hour.
 The second is a completed Student Referral/Intake form, which can be mailed or faxed to you (or downloaded from this website - go to the Forms and Paperwork page).
 If the assessment is being financed by the school district, they should send us the completed forms directly.
 If the family is paying for the assessment, we ask for a deposit of $500 to begin the assessment process.
-We usually request copies of any other documentation, such as relevant IEP objectives, that could be helpful in preparing for the assessment.
+We also request copies of IEP, specialist reports, progress reports, and/or work samples from the past year.
 Staff are assigned to assessments based on their availability and their expertise.
 Appointments are scheduled in the order of paperwork received.
 Due to the high demand for this service, there is often a waiting list, and we appreciate your patience.

 What Does CforAT Bill For?